Training for Schools

 Training and consultation services include:

 - A 12-hour training for a school's Bullying Prevention Coordinating Committee (BPCC).

-- Consultation for a minimum of one full school year (18-24 months recommended) with an OBPP Certified Trainer-Consultant.
+- Consultation for a minimum of one full school year (18-24 months recommended) with an OBPP Certified Trainer-Consultant or a trained Olweus Coach.

 What are the training objectives?